Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 Boston College Stats and Trends

-- In Boston College's eight games this season, it has three wins against the spread.

-- The Eagles have covered the spread once this season when underdogs by 3.5 points or more (in three chances).
+- The Eagles have covered the spread once this season when underdogs by 3 points or more (in four chances).

-- Boston College's games this season have gone over the point total two times in seven opportunities (28.6%).

-- When Boston College records more than 22.4 points, it is 2-1 against the spread and 4-0 overall.
+- Boston College is 2-1 against the spread and 4-0 overall in games when it puts up more than 22.4 points.

-- Boston College is 1-1 against the spread and 3-0 overall when the team churns out more than 379.6 yards.
+- In games that Boston College piles up more than 379.6 yards, the team is 1-1 against the spread and 3-0 overall.

-- This season the Eagles have turned the ball over 11 times, one more than the Hokies' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.